Transfer Students

 For students transferring from Washington community colleges and public baccalaureate institutions in Washington, Western's Transfer Course Equivalency Guide is a useful tool for assessing what coursework will transfer directly to Western.

 Note: While some math and science courses may be not transfer directly, our department may still accept them for major requirements.
-Contact the pre-major advisor for assistance.
+Contact the pre-major advisor for assistance using the contact information listed at the top of this webpage.

 Out of state and private in-state institutions have not been evaluated for their courses and how they transfer to WWU.
 If you would like our department to take a look at an engineering course(s) you are transferring in to determine equivalency please email the department at EECE@wwu.edu.
 Please include the course syllabus with your request.